 Winding down the Green Line: Councillor Sharp's thoughts

 On September 17, 2024, Council voted to wind down Phase 1 of the Green Line LRT, with a 10-5 vote.
 Councillor Sharp voted against the motion, along with Councillors McLean, Spencer, Chu and Chabot.
-The cost to wind down the project includes a minimum of $850 million, on top of the approximate $1.3 billion already spent.
+The estimated cost to wind down the project included a minimum of $850 million, on top of the approximate $1.3 billion already spent.

 Councillor Sharp did not want to see this project come to an end.
 Although she had concerns about the scope of the project, Building the Core, she was invested in, and still is committed to finding a more efficient alignment to better serve Calgarians.